 Spanier AJ, Hornung R, Lierl M, Lanphear BP.
 Environmental exposures and exhaled nitric oxide in children with asthma.
 J Pediatr.
 2006 Aug;149(2):220-6.

-Santa Ono, PhD Professor, Division of Allergy and Immunology
+Santa Ono, PhD President, University of Cincinnati

 Dr. Ono's principal research interests focus on transcriptional regulation in the human immune system, mechanisms of mast-cell dependent inflammation on the ocular surface, and the immune component of age-related macular degeneration.